Class CharBitSet

 public void deactivate(int index)

-Sets the given int position to false, unless the position is outside char range (then it does nothing).
+Sets the given int position to false, unless the position is out of bounds (then it does nothing).

 Parameters: